Ridireacht/PrimeNumbers/README.md

 * DB.cs - class responsible for interactions with database
 * IO.cs - class responsible for handling input (of range ends) and output (of primes calculated)
 * Window.cs - class responsible for handling all GUI stuff

+Based on .NET 6, GUI made on WinForms, SQLite used as database